Esmail-ibraheem/Axon/X-Llama/Readme.md

  	![image](https://github.com/Esmail-ibraheem/Axon/assets/113830751/7e12fe2c-b230-4e92-9765-7e2f9bf15f0f)

- The 𝐾 and 𝑉 matrices contain information about all the sequence, while the query vector contains just the information about the last token.
-The dot product between 𝑞 and 𝐾 corresponds to doing attention between the last token (i.e. “blue” in our example) and all the previous ones.
+ The 𝐾 and 𝑉 matrices contain information about all the sequences, while the query vector contains just the information about the last token.
+The dot product between 𝑞 and 𝐾 corresponds to paying attention between the last token (i.e. “blue” in our example) and all the previous ones.

 Note two things:
 	- during the sequence generation one token at a time, the two matrices 𝐾 and 𝑉 do not change very much